Skip to content

 Meet at the Green Dene car park, KT24 5TA

-It is likely to be wet and muddy underfoot, so sturdy boots are advised.
+It could be muddy underfoot, so boots are advised.
 Please bring a packed lunch and maybe a plastic bag to sit on while you eat it.

 The route is along a path through woods, with a lot of woodland debris underfoot.
 There is a steep climb at the end of the walk